 top of page

 The challenges we face in Ward sipiwiyiniwak — affordability, growing communities, aging infrastructure, safety, and city services that need to do better — are complex.
-That’s why my platform is designed to evolve.

 Together, we’ll build a city that works for all of us.